Yorkshire Stingo: Thomas Paine's cast iron bridge

 During 1790 the Yorkshire Stingo was the temporary home of the second cast iron bridge ever built.
 (The first was The Iron Bridge.)
-This was designed by Thomas Paine, better known as the author of the revolutionary best-seller Rights of Man.
+This was designed by Thomas Paine, better known as the author of the revolutionary 1791 best-seller Rights of Man.
 Paine had endeavoured to interest the authorities in Philadelphia and Paris in his design.
-He had gained a patent for this in 1788 and Walkers, who had an ironworks in Sheffield, agreed to construct it.
+He had gained a patent for this in 1788 and Walkers, who had an ironworks in Rotherham, agreed to construct it.
 Paine said of it that "Nothing in the world is as fine as my bridge, except a woman."

 The original design of 250 ft – to span the Schuylkill River, Philadelphia – had been scaled down to 90 ft.
 Paine discussed the bridge in correspondence with Thomas Jefferson, Sir Joseph Banks, George Washington and Sir George Staunton, and entertained hopes that it might be the model for an iron bridge across the Thames as well as the Seine.
 Paine supervised both the work at the Walker factory, and the erection of the bridge in the grounds of the Yorkshire Stingo.
 It weighed three tons and could bear a weight of six.
 Peter Whiteside, a Philadelphian merchant, was backing the project, but found himself in financial difficulties and asked Paine to return the money he had lent; in the end, the project had to be abandoned.
 Parts of it were then used in a bridge over the River Wear in Sunderland.
 William Yates, who had acted as Paine's foreman, went on to work on the Wear bridge and then Southwark Bridge, built by John Rennie.
-Paine later quipped that "the French revolution, and Mr Burke's attacks upon it, drew me off any pontifical works".
+Paine later quipped that "the French Revolution, and Mr Burke's attacks upon it, drew me off any pontifical works".